robbiet111/ITK-Workflow-Tracker/README.md

 - Implementing Power Automate functionality over microsoft sharepoint.

 ## Microsoft Developer account
-The Microsoft Developer Account can be acquired through a free, renewable 90-day Microsoft 365 E5 developer subscription, which can be set up through this [link](https://developer.microsoft.com/en-us/microsoft-365/profile)
+The Microsoft Developer Account can be acquired through a free, renewable 90-day Microsoft 365 E5 developer subscription, which can be set up through this [link](https://developer.microsoft.com/en-us/microsoft-365/profile).

+We found a microsoft developer account the most appropriate solution to creating a sharepoint that is compatible with shareplum.
+This is because it is free and does not have the restrictions that a sharepoint that was set up with a university login has, as we found these sharepoints to have problems connecting with shareplum.
+The purpose of the account is to set up a Sharepoint so it can be added to the `config.json` file and have files be transferrable through the python script.

+The developer account provides 25 user licenses that all can use the Sharepoints and Planners set up from the developer account.

 ## How to use Shareplum to upload or delete files to Sharepoint